kaste/PyTest/README.md

 But that command is also available via the context menu.

+The third most useful keybinding could be

+    { "keys": ["ctrl+alt+'"], "command": "pytest_toggle_phantoms"},

+to quickly show/hide the annotations (in sublime parlance 'phantoms') b/c they can get quite annoying and in your way if you have a lot of failures or generally large tracebacks.

 You can disable this plugin via a command (`ctrl+shift+p` and start typing `pytest deactivate`).
 This setting will then be persisted in your project settings (if any).

 # Install